Permafrost/Tundra/README.md

 ### tundra.schedule:exists

-Returns true if a scheduled task with the given `$id` exists in the task scheduler on this Integration Server.
+Returns true if a scheduled task with the given identity or name exists in the task scheduler on this Integration Server.

 #### Inputs:

-* `$id` is an optional string identifier.
+* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+When specified, other input arguments are ignored.
+* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.

 #### Outputs:

-* `$exists?` is a boolean indicating if a scheduled task identified by the given `$id` exists in the task scheduler of this Integration Server.
+* `$exists?` is a boolean indicating if a scheduled task identified by the given `$id` or `$name` (in order or precedence) exists in the task scheduler of this Integration Server.

 ---

 ### tundra.schedule:get

-Returns the details of the scheduled task identified by the given `$id`, or nothing if no task with that `$id` exists.
+Returns the details of the scheduled task identified by the given identity or name.

 #### Inputs:

-* `$id` is an optional string identifier.
+* `$id` is the internal identity assigned by Integration Server to the task when it was created.
+When specified, other input arguments are ignored.
+* `$name` is an optional name given to the scheduled task by the creator, which is stored in the input pipeline of the task by `tundra.schedule:create` as `$schedule.name`.

 #### Outputs:

 * `$schedule` is an IData document containing the details of the scheduled task identified by the given `$id`, if it exists.
   * `id` is the identifying string for this scheduled task.
+  * `name` is the name assigned to this scheduled task by the creator.
+  * `description` is an optional description of the scheduled task.
   * `type` is the type of schedule, a choice of one of the following:
     * `once` is a schedule that executes one time only at the specified start datetime.